The Ultimate And Definitive Bucket List For Everyone In Minnesota

 Consistently regarded as one of the best trails in the country, you can't miss a single mile of this northern adventure.

-The St. Croix River is where you'll find some of the most spectacular geological features in MN, from glacial potholes to the scenic cliffs where we can count the lava flows and prove that MN indeed was once an ocean state.
+The St. Croix River is where you'll find some of the most spectacular geological features in MN, from glacial potholes to the scenic cliffs where we can count the lava flows and prove that Minnesota was, indeed, once an ocean state.

-The oldest public wildflower garden in the US, located in Theodore Wirth Park.
+The oldest public wildflower garden in the United State, this garden is located in Theodore Wirth Regional Park in Minneapolis/Golden Valley.

 Off the Superior Hiking Trail, this loop has unforgettable views of Lake Superior, Oberg Lake and Moose Mountain.

-The most expansive canoeing area full of phenomenal lakes and streams, the BWCA is one of the most calming places in the country, and a famous US destination for true adventurers.
+The most expansive canoeing area full of phenomenal lakes and streams, the BWCAW is one of the most calming places in the country, and a famous United States destination for true adventurers.

 These gardens are a magnificent blend of man-made beauty and nature’s finest work.